 The bottom line

-PEAK is the clear upgrade — better protein, no soybean or wheat filler, plus supplemental taurine.
-If your budget supports the step up, PEAK gives you a meaningful B-tier formula instead of a merely-okay C. The one wrinkle: if you're specifically worried about DCM in a high-risk breed, standard Nutrish's grain-inclusive formulation is ironically the safer option, even though PEAK scores higher overall.
+Under v15, PEAK is the narrow winner — better named protein density, supplemental taurine, and a named probiotic, all of which now edge out the multi-pea-form legume penalty by a single point (B/76 vs B/75).
+If your budget supports the premium step-up and you're not in a DCM-risk breed, PEAK is the better formula.
+The one wrinkle: if you're specifically worried about DCM in a high-risk breed, standard Nutrish's grain-inclusive formulation is ironically the safer structural choice, even though PEAK now scores 1 point higher overall.
 For most dogs in non-DCM-risk breeds, PEAK is the better nutrition at a meaningful-but-justifiable premium.
 Read our full reviews of Nutrish PEAK and Rachael Ray Nutrish for the complete breakdown.